-Indicators: Duration of Detention

-- 1. What is the maximum detention period set in the law (incl. extensions): - Asylum detention
+Indicators: Duration of f Detention What is the maximum detention period set in the aw (incl. extensions): Asylum detention 8 months In practice, how long in average are asylum seek ers detained?
+Asylum detention 43 days What is the maximum detention period set in the I Asylum detention In practice, how long in average are asylum seekee In practice, how long in average are asylum seekers detained?

-8 months

-Transit zones

-None (closed)

-- 2. In practice, how long in average are asylum seekers detained? - Asylum detention

-43 days

-Transit zones

-N/A (closed)

-The maximum period of asylum detention is of 8 months.
+The maximum period of asylum detention is 8 months.
 Families with children under 18 years of age may not be detained for more than 30 days.
-De facto detention in the transit zones has no maximum time limit.

-In 2021, the average period of asylum detention was 43 days.
-According to the statistics of the NDGAP, there were no families with children placed in asylum detention.417
+In 2021, as well as in 2022, the average period of asylum detention was 43 days.
+According to the statistics of the NDGAP, there were no families with children placed in asylum detention.463